English Ivy, Common Ivy, European Ivy, Ivy, etc.

 ‘Primadonna’ was one of the last Ivies I bought.
 Normally I wasn’t a variegated foliage person because pests are harder to see.
 I started taking a liking to variegated Ivies, though, and this one was a real winner!

 ‘Silver Dollar’ was another of the last of the Ivies I brought home.
 It has nice dark green leaves with a think creamy-white margin.

 ‘Spearpoint’ was one of the first I bought in 2009 or 2010.
 It has very small leaves and was a fast grower for sure!

 ‘Starling was another of the first I bought in 2009-2010.
 All the photos I took of this plant came out blurry.
 Its leaves were also pretty small.
 Exotic Angel’s website says it was so named because its leaves look like a bird’s footprint.
 You would think they could find a better bird to name it after.

 Sad to say, I sold the mansion in Mississippi to a group who remodeled it and turned it into the Thompson House Bed and Breakfast.
-Dad wanted me to move back to the family farm in mid-Missouri so I had to give up several hundred plants, including the Ivies.
+Dad wanted me to move back to the family farm in mid-Missouri so I had to give up several hundred plants, including the Ivies in January 2013.

 There isn’t a whole lot on the internet about growing Ivies because they are pretty simple, I guess.
 Most of what is online is about the type growing outside that many people despise.
 Been there done that.
-They are the same species.
 You can click on THIS link to Costa Farm’s Exotic Angel website so you can see all the Ivies they currently offer.
 You can find them at many plant and florist shops, Lowe’s, Wal-Mart, Menard’s, etc.